yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-via.png)

-While for Lyft and Uber, it's the other way around:
+While for Lyft and Uber, it's the other way around, with Uber's private service far ahead:

 ![](../resources/images/nyc-taxi-shared-uber-lyft.png)